Analytic Nullstellens\"atze and the model theory of valued fields

 \end{theorem}

-For this in a $3$-sorted context, for valued fields equipped with an angular component map, see \cite[Corollary~5.23]{vdD}.
+For a version of this fact in a $3$-sorted context, for valued fields equipped with an angular component map, see \cite[Corollary~5.23]{vdD}.
 One may reduce to this setting by replacing~$(E,K)$ by an $\aleph_1$-saturated elementary extension, after which $E$ can be equipped with a cross-section which restricts to a cross-section of $K$ (cf.~\cite[Lemmas~3.3.39, 3.3.40]{ADH}).

 \begin{proof}[Proof of Proposition~\ref{prop:Belair}] Let $K\subseteq E$ be models of $p\operatorname{CVF}$.
 By Corollary~\ref{cor:char p-adically closed p-convex}, the valued field $E$ is henselian, $\Gamma_E\neq\{0\}$ is divisible, and $\res(E)$ is $p$-adically closed; similarly for $K$, $\Gamma$, $\res(K)$ in place of~$E$,~$\Gamma_E$,~$\res(E)$, respectively.
 We have~$\res(K)\preceq\res(E)$ by Theorem~\ref{thm:Macintyre}, and also~$\Gamma\preceq\Gamma_E$ (see, e.g.,~\cite[Example~B.11.12]{ADH}).
 Hence~$K$ is an elementary $\mathcal L_{\preceq}$-substructure of $E$, by Theorem~\ref{thm:AKE preceq}.
 By Corollary~\ref{cor:alg closure in p-adically closed}, $K$ is algebraically closed in $E$, so $(E^\times)^n\cap K=(K^\times)^n$ for each $n\geq 1$.
 Hence also using Lemma~\ref{lem:def val} we obtain that $K$ is also an elementary $\mathcal L$-substructure of $E$. \end{proof}